 PROCEDURES FOR APPROVAL OF EMPLOYEE PARTICIPATION IN BUSINESS ENTITIES

-Any Texas State employee who wishes to participate as an employee, officer or member of the board of directors of a business entity that has agreements with Texas State relating to the research, development, licensing or exploitation of IDP in which Texas State has an ownership interest, must request authorization from the OTC.
-The OTC will forward the request and OTC’s recommendation to the associate vice president for Research and Federal Relations for approval.
+Any Texas State employee who wishes to participate as an employee, officer or member of the board of directors of a business entity that has agreements with Texas State relating to the research, development, licensing or exploitation of IDP in which Texas State has an ownership interest, must request authorization from TTC.
+TTC will forward the request and TTC’s recommendation to the AVPR for approval.

-– When requested and authorized by the Board of Regents, an employee may serve on behalf of the Board, as a member of the board of directors or other governing board of a business entity that has an agreement with Texas State relating to the research, development, licensing, or exploitation of Texas State IDP.
+Texas State Participation in Business Entities – When requested and authorized by the TSUS Board of Regents, an employee may serve on behalf of the Board, as a member of the board of directors or other governing board of a business entity that has an agreement with Texas State relating to the research, development, licensing, or exploitation of Texas State IDP.

 The following related policies apply: